by Allison Tait | May 23, 2022 | Writing

 “Oooh!
 You’re writing about a dragon!
 Has you read Dragon Rider?
 Here it is!
 Oh look – here’s a picture of a dragon on Pinterest!
 We could get ‘Dragonology’ from the Op Shop?
 Oh there used to be a show about dragons when I was a kid.
 Let me look it up… Hello?
 Hello!”

-How I fixed it This is the mistake I make the most often.
+This is the mistake I make the most often.
 I get overexcited and can’t wait to share my knowledge, swamping my children with references.
 Much better to imply one has fascinating information, and then wait to be asked.

 Step back and be subtle. (ps.
 If anyone has tips on subtlety, please get in touch.)